m-lab/website/_posts/blog/2020-09-17-exploring-geographic-limits-of-ip-geolocation.md

 ## Conclusion

 I hope this post has been informative about the default geographic specificity of M-Lab’s NDT data.
-When the desire is to examine local trends and statistics in our data at smaller geographies than City or County, the need to collect new data at the community level becomes more important.
+When the desire is to examine local trends and statistics in our data at smaller geographies than city or county, the need to collect new data at the community level becomes more important.
 One of our goals is to enable communities to use our platform as a service, to enable new data collection with more accuracy, and the tools mentioned here can help with that.
 As always, we’re also here to support and answer questions about these tools or our platform and data.
 Reach out to support@measurementlab.net to get help.